telerik/blazor-docs/troubleshooting/csp.md

       img-src 'self' data:" />
 ````

 >tip If you do not use our CDN services, you can remove their domains.
-If you do not use the templates of the charts, you may also be able to remove `'unsafe-eval'`.
+If you do not use the Templates of the Charts, you may also be able to remove `'unsafe-eval'`.

+## Upcoming Enhancements

+Some of the above-listed limitations will be addressed in a future version of Telerik UI for Blazor.
+The planned enhancements are:

+* Remove the necessity for specifying the `unsafe-eval` directive when the [Chart Templates]({%slug components/chart/label-template-format%}) are used.
+* Remove the necessity for specifying the `unsafe-inline` directive.
+* Fix the `font-src` rule by detaching font icons.